Area 51 Alienstock: Everything you need to know about the weekend's extraterrestrial events

 How to watch it all unfold

 Originally posted Sept.
 19 at 1:04 p.m.
-PT and will updated as news comes in.
+PT and will be updated as news comes in.

-Discuss: Area 51 Alienstock: Everything you need to know about the extraterrestrial events
+Discuss: Area 51 raid, Alienstock and the weekend's other ET madness explained

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.